Ultimate Trenton Real Estate Investing Guide for 2026

 Economy

 In Trenton, the median household income is .
-Throughout the state, the household median income is , and nationally, it is .
+The state's citizenry has a median household income of , whereas the nation's median is .

-Currently, the average salary in Trenton is , with the whole state average of , and the US’s average number of .
+Currently, the average salary in Trenton is , with the entire state average of , and the country's average figure of .

-The unemployment rate is in Trenton, in the whole state, and in the US in general.
+The unemployment rate is in Trenton, in the entire state, and in the US in general.

 All in all, the poverty rate in Trenton is .
-The total poverty rate across the state is , and the country’s number stands at .
+The total poverty rate throughout the state is , and the United States' figure stands at .

 Economy Quick Stats